All About Doctor Education Pvt Ltd

 NEET Qualification and Eligibility Certificate

-Prior to your departure from India, you are required to acquire the NMC Eligibility Certificate.
-This is by use of the official NMC portal.
+Before you depart from India, you are required to acquire the NMC Eligibility Certificate.
+This is by using the official NMC portal.
 Do not skip this step.
 Students who had enrolled in universities in foreign countries without this certificate have had a hard time securing their State Medical Council registration upon coming back to India.

-Upon completing Mbbs In Vietnam For Indian Students have to pass either FMGE (currently) or NEXT (once fully implemented) to receive a license to practice in India.
+Upon completing MBBS in Vietnam, Indian Students have to pass either FMGE (currently) or NEXT (once fully implemented) to receive a license to practice in India.
 The mean pass rate of students in Vietnam in FMGE is between 20 and 25 percent and this is quite reasonable and is marginally higher than the pass rate of students in Russia and China.
 The students who study diligently for 6 years and particularly study Indian-pattern clinical subjects during the last year perform much better than average.

 MBBS in Vietnam Vs MBBS in India: A Budget and Clinical Comparison